 - Alleged Victim’s Criminal Record - If the alleged victim has a criminal record or a history of violence, Spring & Spring will attempt to present this information to the jury.
 Criminal convictions are generally admissible within a certain time frame (convictions for misdemeanors within the last five years are admissible; convictions for felonies within the last 10 years are admissible).
 History of violence evidence (also called “prior bad act” evidence) is generally admissible if the defendant is asserting self-defense.
 Spring & Spring attorneys have extensive experience litigating these types of issues.

 - Bias - In most armed robbery cases that go to trial, there is bad blood between the defendant and the alleged victim.
 The alleged victim ordinarily wants to see the defendant convicted and punished.
 The alleged victim’s desire for revenge will be fully exposed on cross-examination.

 Some alleged victims can refuse to testify because they have a Fifth Amendment Privilege.
 The Fifth Amendment to the United States Constitution states that no person can be forced to offer testimony that might incriminate himself or herself in a crime.
 Therefore, if an alleged victim struck the defendant during the incident or if the alleged victim lied to the police about the facts of the case, that witness can assert his or her Fifth Amendment privilege and refuse to testify against the defendant.

 Given the serious consequences that result from an armed robbery conviction, it is essential that you have an attorney who is experienced in trying these types of cases.
-Spring & Spring criminal defense attorneys have the necessary experience to aggressively defend your case.
+Attorney Chris Spring has the necessary experience to aggressively defend your case.